OceanAtlas/joa-sphinx/docs/joa/installation/joa5.5.md

 ::::

 ## Windows
 JOA 5.5 was tested on Windows 10 (1903).
-The installer .msi file should run on basically every recent-ish Windows OS, both 32 and 64-bit versions: Vista, Server, 7, 8, 8.1, and 10.
+The installer .msi file should run on basically every recent-ish Windows OS, both 32 and 64-bit versions: Vista, Server, 7, 8, 8.1, 10, and 11.
 Java 8 (the embedded JRE) is compatible with all of those except Vista and some old versions of Server.
-JOA has not been tested on Windows 11.
-Please let us know your experience with JOA and Windows 11.

 Also see the [Windows specific installation instructions](windows_specific_installation_instructions.md) for Windows.